Skip To Content

 Healing can take a bit longer than cosmetic reshaping, but the trade-off is lasting protection for your smile.
 Worth it.

-Insurance coverage: Since this treatment is medically necessary many insurance plans provide partial coverage.
+INSURANCE COVERAGE: Since this treatment is medically necessary many insurance plans provide partial coverage.

 What is Gingivoplasty